Steven D. SmitShareholder

 - Representation of a provider of benefit plans in obtaining a permanent injunction in its lawsuit against a competitor for deceptive advertising and copyright infringement.

 - Representation of a textile treatment business in its patent infringement and trade secret litigation against several large clothing manufacturers.

-- Represented several software companies in their lawsuits against competitors for misappropriation of trade secrets and unfair competition.
+- Representation of several software companies in their lawsuits against competitors for misappropriation of trade secrets and unfair competition.

-- Represented various companies in their investigation and litigation against former employees who allegedly misappropriated trade secrets or violated their non-compete agreements.
+- Representation of various companies in their investigation and litigation against former employees for trade secret misappropriation and violations of non-compete agreements.

-- Represented a designer of ornamental doors in multiple lawsuits against various infringers of the client’s designs.
+- Representation of designer of ornamental doors in multiple lawsuits against various infringers of the client’s designs.

 - Representation of a Clinical Research Organization (CRO) in its arbitration with a pharmaceutical company over the failure of a Phase 3 Clinical Trial for pain medication.